What Will a Home Inspection Not Cover?

 4. We do not address aesthetic concerns or matters of taste, especially cosmetic defects.

-5. We will not tell you if you should buy the property or not.
+5. It will not be our decision to tell you if you should buy the property or not.

 6. We will not move any personal items such as throw rugs, window treatments and ceiling tiles, etc.

-7. We do not inspect intercoms, speaker systems or security systems.
+7. There will be no inspection of intercoms, speaker systems or security systems.

 8. We do not test for dangerous substances.
 These may include asbestos, radon, methane, radiation, formaldehyde and more.
 Click here https://topnotchinspectionservices.com/why-hire-us/ for a list of our certifications.